 BWXT NEC maintains a preliminary decommissioning plan (PDPs) and financial guarantee in accordance with CNSC Regulatory Guide G-219 Decommissioning Planning for Licensed Activities, CNSC Regulatory Guide G-206 Financial Guarantees for the Decommissioning of Licensed Activities, and CSA N294-09 Decommissioning of Facilities Containing Nuclear Substances.
 The PDP strategy and end-state objective of decommissioning is to release the site from regulatory control for industrial use or demolition of the structures.
-The PDP is reviewed at least once every five years.
-No changes were made to the PDP during the reporting period.
+The PDP is updated at least once every five years.
+The PDP was updated during this reporting period.
+The update was prepared based on a review of historical and current site conditions and the latest available information for site operating expenses and waste disposal costs.